LeaoMartelo2/LogNest/README.md

 ## Installing:

 - You can just grab the lognest.h file and add it to your project,
-- You need to remind that only including the file serves as forward declaring
+- You need to remember that only including the file serves as forward declaring/API
-- for the library to serve as implementation, include: `#define LOGNEST_IMPLEMENTATION` before the `#include`
+- for the library to serve as implementation, add: `#define LOGNEST_IMPLEMENTATION` before the `#include`

 ## Is also provided a installed library version, you can take a look on how do use that version if it fits your needs below: